How To Create Your Own Email Domain Address

 2. Remember, not all extensions are created equal.

-I have hundreds of web accounts from PayPal to Amazon, to three different conference calling accounts.
-My original custom domain with the .info extension worked when signing up for almost all my online accounts and newsletters.
-However, there were a number of sites that wouldn’t take the .info extension as a valid email format.
-Therefore, you may want to consider staying with the .net, .com or .org extensions for your domain name.
+As I mentioned earlier, I have had hundreds of web accounts from PayPal to Amazon, to three different conference calling accounts for example.
+From my experience the .info extension wasn’t always recognized as a valid email address when signing up for online accounts and newsletters.
+Therefore, you may want to consider staying with the .net, .com or .org extensions for your domain name when using it for a personal email address.
+Most people stay with the .com if they will be using their domain email for business use.

 3. Forwarding your email to one account makes life easier.

-I have my custom email forwarded to my Gmail account, so I have all my emails in one place.
+I have all of my domain email addresses forwarded to my Gmail account.
+This provides several advantages.
+First of course is I can manage all my email from one login and don’t have to login to all my domain email accounts every day.
+Second, using the domain email address for signing up for newsletters, etc. protects my Gmail address from spam.
+I’ll talk more about this in a minute.
+Third, Gmail automatically creates custom spam rules for your account based on what you label as spam.
 In addition to my personal and professional domain emails, I have a number of hobby blog sites like this one.
-Each one has their own email address and these are forwarded to my Gmail as well.
-If I need to send email from one of these email address I can do so right inside Gmail.
-Gmail has a feature called “Send mail as”.
-You can access this feature from the Gmail settings and add any address to send from.
-Once the additional address is added and confirmed, you will have a drop-down menu when composing an email.
+Many of them have their own domain email address and these are forwarded to my Gmail as well.
+If I need to send an email from any of my email addresses, I can do so right inside Gmail.
+Gmail has a feature called “Send Mail As”.
+You can access this feature from the Gmail settings and add any address to send from that you control.
+Once the additional address is added and confirmed, this additional address is available to send from via a drop-down menu when composing an email.
 You will be able to select your sending email address from this drop-down box.
 It is really easy to set up this feature.
-Since your custom email is already forwarded to Gmail, when Gmail sends the confirmation email to prove you own the added email address, it comes directly to your Gmail account.
-With this configuration, adding one of your made-up addresses can take about a minute or two.
+First make sure your domain email is forwarded to the Gmail account you want to add it to.
+Next go through the steps in Gmail to add the address.
+Then when Gmail sends the confirmation email to prove you own the added email address, it comes directly to your Gmail account and you just click the link.
+With this configuration, adding one of your email addresses to Gmail to send from only takes a minute or two.

 If you forward your custom email account to your Gmail account, there is one lesson I learned which you will want to watch out for.
-After almost a year of running my domain email account, I stopped getting my emails forwarded to my Gmail account.
-After some investigation, I found out that I had filled up the allotted online storage for my domain email account, and it stopped receiving emails.
-After deleting all the emails in my webmail account (I of course still had the copies in Gmail), emails sent to my custom domain email began forwarding to Gmail again just fine.
-Keeping an eye on this is important because if your domain email box is full, any emails sent to your full email box will “bounce” and you will not receive them.
-Depending on how much email you receive, you may want to purge your free mail account monthly or at least quarterly to make sure you don’t use up all your allotted online storage , like I did after a year.
+After almost a year of running my domain email account, I stopped receiving my domain emails in my Gmail account.
+After some investigation, I found out that I had filled up the allotted online storage for my domain email account.
+Once the allotted storage is full, the domain email address will not receive any more emails.
+After deleting some emails in my webmail account (of course I still had the carban copies that were automatically forwarded to my Gmail account), emails sent to my custom domain email began forwarding to Gmail again just fine.
+Keeping an eye on this is important because if your domain email box is full, all emails sent to your full domain email box will “bounce” and you will not receive them and their is no way to get them back.
+Depending on how much email you receive, you may want to purge your personal level mail account monthly or at least quarterly to make sure you don’t use up all your allotted online storage , like I did after a year.
 After that first glitch, everything worked just fine.
 I just clear out my custom email account periodically.
-Recently however, I wanted to keep more of a backup archive of my emails so I upgraded back to the higher storage email service.
+A few years ago I decided I wanted to keep more of my emails in my webmail account as a backup.
+I upgraded from the personal email plan to the business level email plan with more storage space for my emails.
+Last time I checked this upgraded account I have over 40,000 emails in my webmail inbox after over a year and a half while only using 41% of my storage space.
 If I ever delete an email in my Gmail account and then later realize I need it, I can login into my webmail account and retrieve the backup copy.

-It took me a while to figure this one out, but if you forward your custom domain email to another email account like Gmail, you may want to turn off the spam filter in your custom domain email account.
-By turning off the spam filter in the custom domain email, you let the Gmail, Yahoo, etc. spam filter weed out the real spam.
+It took me a while to figure this one out, but if you forward your custom domain email to another email account like Gmail or Yahoo Mail like I do you may want to turn off the spam filter in your webmail account.
+By turning off the spam filter in the custom domain webmail account, you let the Gmail, Yahoo, etc. spam filter weed out the real spam.
 If you leave the spam filter on in the custom email account, it may stop a legitimate email you were expecting.
 Then you will have to log into your custom domain webmail and check the spam folder.
-By turning off the spam filter in the custom domain email, the Gmail account spam filter can still filter these incoming messages and there is no need to filter the messages twice.
+By turning off the spam filter in the custom domain email account, the Gmail or Yahoo Mail account spam filter will still filter these incoming messages and there is no need to filter the messages twice and it will save you from having to check your webmail spam folder all the time.

-The domain re-seller/hosting account I created to get my free email account with my domain purchase is InternetDirectSolutions.com.
-They have 24/7 customer support and I have never had any problems with their hosting.
 I have tried a number of different hosting services over the years.
-The one I used before I created the InternetDirectSolutions.com re-seller account was purchased by another company.
+The one I used before I created my re-seller service was purchased by another company.
 Once they were purchased, the great customer service they had, changed.
 I put up with this for a while, as I liked their control panel and other features.
-However, the last straw was when one of the domains I had configured in the control panel to not automatically renew (because I didn’t want it anymore) was renewed and of course my credit card was charged.
-Another hosting service I tried prior to that said, they could install a script I purchased, but the script apparently wasn’t installed properly and I could never reach anyone on the phone for support.
-This was a three hundred dollar mistake as I purchased the hosting and then got stuck with a script I couldn’t use and no way to contact anyone to cancel or get it fixed.
-This hosting company, by the way, was one of the major hosting companies you see on almost every review for hosting and so I trusted them.
-I later learned why they are recommended by so many people, because they are paying big commissions for referrals.
+However, the last straw was when one of the domains I had configured to not automatically renew (because I didn’t want it anymore) was renewed and of course my credit card was charged.
+Another hosting service I tried prior to that said, they could install a script I purchased, but the script apparently wasn’t installed properly and I could never reach anyone in the support section of the hosting company for help.
+This was a three hundred dollar mistake as I purchased the hosting and then got stuck with a script I couldn’t use and no way to contact anyone to cancel my plan or get it fixed.
+This hosting company, by the way, was one you see positively reviewed on almost every hosting review site so I trusted them.
+I later learned why they (and several others) are recommended by so many people apparently.
+It appears it is because these hosting companies are paying big affiliate commissions for referrals.
 Trusting these review sites was a big mistake on my part.
-That’s another reason I created my own re-seller site so other people don’t have to have the same problems I had, like this.
-You will always be able to reach a customer service rep 24/7 for my InternetDirectSolutions.com re-seller service.
+This is another reason I created my own re-seller site so other people don’t have to have the same problems I had like this.
+You will always be able to reach a customer service rep 24/7 for my reseller service at InternetDirectSolutions.com and if you need a refund there is no problem.
+Just check the site for the current refund policy.

 The only problem I had with the help desk service I used for my re-seller account at InternetDirectSolutions.com was when I purchased a domain over the phone one time.
 The person on the phone apparently didn’t understand what I said and spelled the domain name wrong.
 I just had to laugh and chalk it up to another lesson learned.
 I never buy my domains over the phone now; I always use the online domain search form at InternetDirectSolutions.com to check for domain availability and purchase my domains.